Executive Director: Dr. Cindi Love

 Tech Conference Team

-Annie leads product at Column, a technology startup focused on the future of local news and public benefit information.
-She and the team started Column in the back of a newsroom in Manhattan, Kansas, and have now partnered with newspapers across the nation including the Washington Post.
+Annie leads product at Column, a technology startup focused on the future of public interest information.
+She and the team started Column in the back of a newsroom in Manhattan, Kansas, and have now partnered with publishers across the nation including the Washington Post.

 Before Column, Annie spent time at The New York Times and graduated with a degree in Computer Science from Harvard.
 Originally from Kansas, she now lives in Boston.

-This is Annie’s sixth O4U.
-She attended both O4U Tech and Marketing as an undergrad, and this is her second year serving as a director.
+This is Annie’s seventh O4U.
+She attended both O4U Tech and Marketing as an undergrad, and this is her third year serving as a director.
 As an Admissions Director, she is very excited to work alongside incredible folks to recruit the most diverse and talented class yet.

 Marketing Conference Team